 The four content types

-Rooms, slopes, trails, attractions — each one a custom post type with its own admin column layout, its own taxonomy, its own single template, its own JSON-LD shape.
-Adding a new ski slope means writing one block of code in the seeder; the front-end picks it up automatically with breadcrumbs, schema, related-content rail, and the same editorial design language as everything else.
+Rooms, ski slopes, trails, attractions — each has its own columns in the admin interface, its own taxonomy, its own page template and its own JSON-LD shape.
+The structure lets a new ski slope be added coherently without rebuilding the template: the site generates the page automatically, with breadcrumbs, structured data, related content and the same editorial language as everything else.

 04 · The signature